Bille374/Revolt/README.md

    - Money transfer internationally

 >>>>Revolut the FinTech and financial startup to develop data-driven financial services using APIs.<br>
- Mobile phone and overseas medical insurance      crypto-currency exchange allowing users to convert currencies into Bitcoin, Litecoin, Ethereum, Bitcoin Cash or
+ Mobile phone used to      crypto-currency exchange allowing users to convert currencies into Bitcoin, Litecoin, Ethereum, Bitcoin Cash or
   XRP.
   -------